Heather Macy

-Heather Michell Macy (born April 4, 1978) is an American college basketball coach who is the current Head Coach at Greensboro College and is the all-time winningest head coach of the East Carolina University women's basketball team.
+Heather Michell Macy (born April 4, 1978) is an American college basketball coach who is the current Head Coach at Barry University and is the all-time winningest head coach of the East Carolina University women's basketball team.
 Macy is also the Elite Performance CEO for the 2FeetIn organization and the author of the books Two Feet Forward and Believe-Think-Live Two Feet In.